Vehicle Taxes And Fees Late Registration

-Current law gives a person who moves to Colorado 90 days to register the person's motor vehicle.
-Section 2 of the bill requires a person who registers a vehicle after moving to Colorado to:
+Colorado law requires a person to register the person's motor vehicle within 90 days after moving to Colorado.
+Section 2 of the act requires a person who registers a vehicle after moving to Colorado to:

 - Provide documentation of the vehicle's previous registration that contains the registration dates or the vehicle's bill of sale;

 - Provide evidence of the date that the person became a Colorado resident; and